-Antagonism [an TAG - up, niz - um]: hostility; apposition; rivalry The man dressed in black treated the young newcomer with antagonism.
+Antagonism [an - TAG - uh - niz - um]: hostility; opposition; rivalry The man dressed in black treated the young newcomer with antagonism.

-Auspicious [oss-PISH - uss]: favorable; conducive to success; promising Her inspiring graduation search became an guspicious springbo

-Her inspiring graduation speech became an auspicious springboard to a life of public speaking.
+Auspicious [oss - PISH - uss]: favorable; conducive to success; promising Her inspiring graduation speech became an auspicious springboard to a life of public speaking.

-Barren [BEAR - uhn]: bleak; iffeless; without much or any vegetation To grow successful crops on such barren land would be a challenge indeed.
+Barren [BEAR - uhn]: bleak; lifeless; without much or any vegetation To grow successful crops on such barren land would be a challenge indeed.